 - The technical agent is Fjord Tours AS.

 - The sales outlet is responsible for providing you with the necessary travel documents and for informing you about any material changes relating to your booking.

 - You are personally responsible for bringing all your travel documents and for checking that the details and information supplied are correct and in accordance with your booking.

 When can you book?

-You can book tours at NSB railway stations at any time up until the time of the train’s departure subject to availability on trains and capacity at relevant sub-contractors.
+You can book tours at one of our sales outlets in Norway at any time up until the time of the train’s departure subject to availability on trains and capacity at relevant sub-contractors.

 When does your booking become binding?

 Your booking becomes binding as soon as it has been confirmed, verbally or in writing, by the vendor.
 These terms and conditions will apply from that time, irrespective of whether or not you have paid for the holiday/tour.